 What to expect from surgical orthodontics

-Surgical orthodontics include a pre- and post-surgical phase, with each phase being tailored to the patient’s unique needs and jaw structure.
+Surgical orthodontics includes a pre- and post-surgical phase, with each phase being tailored to the patient’s unique needs and jaw structure.
 In the pre-surgery phase, we will often work towards aligning the teeth and moving them into more desirable positions.
 This can be achieved by using an orthodontic appliance on the teeth for 12-18 months before surgery.

 The actual surgical procedure can be performed on the upper or lower jaw.
 Corrective surgery on the upper jaw can shift it backward, forward, upward, and downward, while surgery on the lower jaw will shift it forward or backward.
 Everything takes place inside the mouth, so there is no visible facial scarring.
 Cuts are made in the jawbone itself which is then moved into the correct position.
 The surgeon will use very small bone plates, screws, wires, and rubber bands to hold the jawbone in the newly aligned position.
 In some cases, extra bone may be added to the jaw from your hip, leg, or rib.
 Any extra bone is also secured with screws and plates.

 While complete healing can take up to twelve weeks, there will usually be quite a bit of initial healing by about six weeks post-surgery.
-Most patients will need to wait about two weeks before resuming their normal daily activities, and can expect to be in braces or aligners for roughly 6-12 months after the surgery takes place.
+Most patients will need to wait about two weeks before resuming their normal daily activities and can expect to be in braces or aligners for roughly 6-12 months after the surgery takes place.
 Depending on the severity of the issue and what adjustments are needed, the entire process may take place over many months or even years.

 When we successfully use surgical orthodontics to treat a patient’s significant needs, it can lead to a more balanced facial appearance and improved functionality overall.
 Sleeping, eating, and chewing properly becomes an easier task, and there will often be a noticeable improvement in speech impediments.
 Many patients will experience a big boost to their self-esteem, too!